 This series contains examples of:

-- Anime Hair and You Gotta Have Blue Hair: And HOW.
-This is a manga of The Eighties, after all.
+- Anime Hair: And HOW.
+This is a manga of The '80s, after all.
 Particularly noticeble are Go's blond and red hair as well as Satomi's lilac long hair.

 - Armor-Piercing Slap: Yakko slaps Go when he tries to flirt with her after they crash into each other.
 She then apologizes.